 And if you think it doesn’t, it’s your chance to look up.

-As for the oddly confusing, some of my coworkers are bragging about epic battles with hundred pound sturgeon and rods shattered fighting angry fifty pound muskies.
+As for the oddly confusing, some of my coworkers are bragging about epic battles with hundred-pound sturgeon and rods shattered fighting angry fifty-pound muskies.
 They’re showing me pictures of saddlebags loaded with bluegills, they’re peeking over cubicles chatting about how they had to evict a field dressed bull elk laid flat with a crossbow from their poor horse’s backside to make room for all those bluegills.
-Some say they landed five pound pickerel through two feet of ice and ten point bucks shot from a snowy ridge in a thirty knot gust.
+Some say they landed five-pound pickerel through two feet of ice and ten-point bucks shot from a snowy ridge in a thirty-knot gust.

-I applaud anyone who can field dress anything but these guys are talking about Red Dead Redemption 2, a video game which seems to be drawing kids away from actually being outside an actual house.
+I applaud anyone who can field dress anything but these guys are talking about Red Dead Redemption 2, a video game that seems to be drawing kids away from actually being outside an actual house.
 Oddly, it encourages you to perfect skills like shooting strangers because they witnessed you kill a different stranger then burn their house down, just for good measure.
 And I’m the bad guy for going pheasant hunting?

 By now, the video game thing is pretty well established; gamers can slouch up the whole couch, meet on-line from inside parent’s basements, have conventions and pull the blinds back to block out any outside so they can better “hunt” or “fish” in the inside of a make believe game while they’re drowning in Dr Pepper.

-There’s just something so uncool about expecting bragging rights to a hundred pound sturgeon that only appears on something called a console or when they use a smartphone to take a picture of it on a tv the size of my pickup
+There’s just something so uncool about expecting bragging rights to a hundred-pound sturgeon that only appears on something called a console or when they use a smartphone to take a picture of it on a tv the size of my pickup

 I’m old, it’s confusing and I hope that in five years, NOAA isn’t hosting a meeting in the Hazard Room to discuss whitetail stock status, bluegill bycatch data and house burning statistics for outdoorsmen existing in a virtual world.